wmaksoud/cgen-actu-r-eoe.ho/README.md

 # cgen-actu-r-eoe.ho
-This function is used to re-rate exposures using the algorithm you want (more on that in the Ratemaking usage section).
+This function is used to re-rate exposures.